-Entertaining customers through conversation and hospitality in restaurants and bars has always been one of the cultural and historical occupations for Japanese people.
-These types of establishments are still available today as host and hostess clubs.
+Entertaining customers through conversation and hospitality has long been a part of Japan’s nightlife.
+These types of establishments are still available today, known as host and hostess clubs.
 So what are they and can foreigners visit or work in them?

 Table of Contents

 - What is a Host or Hostess Club?

 - What does it take to be a Host or Hostess?

 Hard work in Japan often comes hand in hand with celebrating with drinking after a long day or after reaching a particularly important milestone in careers.
 This is evident in the nomikai culture or the abundance of drinking parties - even work-related ones, usually to celebrate work-related milestones such as fulfilling a big company project, welcome new hires into the organization, or have a send-off party for senior level members who will retire from the company.
 The nomikai culture is intended to be a bonding session for employees outside the workplace.

 Because of these types of celebrations, it has had a ripple effect on the Japanese nightlife industry as establishments where large groups can gather and drink are countless.
 Along with that came other forms of nightlife entertainment - including host and hostess clubs and bars.